raindrum/citeurl/docs_source/index.md

 By default, CiteURL supports Bluebook-style citations to [over 130 sources](https://github.com/raindrum/citeurl/blob/main/citeurl/templates) of U.S. law, including:

-- most state and federal court cases
+- most reported state and federal court opinions
 - the U.S. Code and Code of Federal Regulations
 - the U.S. Constitution and all state constitutions
 - the codified laws for every state and territory except Arkansas, Georgia, Guam, and Puerto Rico.